spdx/spdx-spec/chapters/SPDX-license-expressions.md

 For the `tag:value` format, any license expression that consists of more than one license identifier and/or LicenseRef, may optionally be encapsulated by parentheses: "( )".

-Nested parentheses can also be used to specify an order of precedence which is discussed in more detail in subsection (4).
+Nested parentheses can also be used to specify an order of precedence which is discussed in more detail in [D.4.5](#D.4.5).

 ### D.4.2 Disjunctive "OR" Operator <a name="D.4.2"></a>